Who is a caregiver?

 Having an honest relationship with your loved one’s medical team can help you feel a greater sense of trust and control.
 Consider encouraging the patient to seek a second or third opinion from experts, ideally at a brain tumor center.
 Carry a notebook with you to help your loved one to write down the things you’d both like to ask the doctor.
 Refer back to your notebook to help you remember what the doctor said.

-Hope is a powerful concept and coping strategy that empowers people to look beyond the moment and into the future.
+Hope is a powerful concept and coping strategy that empowers both the caregiver and patient to look beyond the moment and into the future.
 Your sense of “hope” can change over time.
 It’s not about being positive all the time, but about trying to view things from a positive perspective as much as possible.

 Signs & Symptoms